Design & Installation

 Types Of Exterior Lights

 Brick lights are a great addition to any garden wall.
-Fitted when the walls built at equal distances, they make the wall look better by adding a decorative element and provide extra safety in the dark.
+Fitted when the walls are built at equal distances, they make the wall look better by adding a decorative element and providing extra safety in the dark.
 Brick lights can be fitted into house walls also, good for outdoor seating areas.

 Decking lights sit flush into the deck and illuminate upwards.
 They can be walked over with ease and provide a nice subtle touch.
 Cables are easily concealed beneath the decking.
 Decking lights can be fitted to new boards as they’re installed or to existing decking.

 Post lights come in various lengths.
-Longer 6ft post lights are common at the start of driveways while rows of shorter posts (1-2ft) can be fitted along paths or around decking providing both decorative and safety lighting.
+Longer 6ft post lights are common at the start of driveways, while rows of shorter posts (1-2ft) can be fitted along paths or around decking, providing both decorative and safety lighting.

 Walls are the easiest and most convenient place to fit exterior lights.
-Spotlights can be fitted and pointed towards existing areas while up and downlights are fitted for decoration.
+Spotlights can be fitted and pointed towards existing areas, while up and downlights are fitted for decoration.
 Standard wall lights give some light to specific areas, commonly fitted by doors.
 Most motion sensor lights are fitted to walls (see security lighting below)

 Motion sensor lighting has been proven to deter vandals and thieves, it also helps with CCTV, so if there is an incident, the police have more explicit evidence to catch the culprits.